 AIMday in Experimental Medicine in Psychiatry

-The EMIP was launched with an AIMday in Experimental Medicine in Psychiatry industry event on Wednesday 7 July.
+The EMIP was launched with an AIMday in Experimental Medicine in Psychiatry industry event.
 The AIMday format allows industry to propose challenges for one-hour roundtable discussions with groups of relevant academics and clinicians from Oxford.
 You can read a selection of blogs from the AIMday sessions in the collection below.